techiediaries/blog/_posts/2018-02-02-symfony-tutorial-building-a-blog-part-3.markdown

 ]
 ```

-Add the compile entry at the bottom as shown below:
+Then, add the compile entry at the bottom as shown below:

 ```json
 "symfony-scripts": [